nicolodiamante/dispatch/README.md

 ### Contribution

-Thank you for considering using this shortcut.
-If you encounter any issues or bugs, please report them on the [issues page][issues].
-Your feedback is valuable in helping to improve this shortcut.<br/><br/>
+Thank you for taking the time to consider using this shortcut.
+If you would like to contribute to improving Dispatch, your feedback would be appreciated.
+If you encounter any issues or bugs, please report them on the [issues page][issues].<br/><br/>

 <p align="center"><a href="#"><img src="https://user-images.githubusercontent.com/48920263/113406768-5a164900-93ac-11eb-94a7-09377a52bf53.png" draggable="false" ondragstart="return false;" /></a></p>